Exploring the Algarve

 As in every country, the very best places are the ones that are not overrun with tourists, so I’d recommend leaving Albufeira behind and heading in-land for some of the best restaurants and sights and to see the real Portugal.

 We’re lucky because my mum’s uncle and auntie live in Messines and have done for decades and so they know some of the real hidden gems that only the locals know.
 They take us to Portuguese restaurants where there is definitely no English spoken and that look like absolutely nothing from the outside.
 The food is always delicious and the prices are super low, especially with the good exchange rate at the moment.
-A main course will usually set you back around eight or nine euros and the local beers Sagres and Super Bock (my brother preferring the former and Mr P preferring the latter) can be found for as little as one euro.
+A main course will usually set you back around eight or nine euros and the local beers Sagres and Super Bock (my brother preferring the former) can be found for as little as one euro.

 We also headed to the medieval town of Silves where the steep cobbled streets look as if they’d be lethal for cars if it rains and a favourite hang out amongst ex-pats.
 Although not exactly off the beaten track, it’s more “real Portugal”.
 There is a castle and museum which you can look around and lots of street cafes where you can pick up delicious baguettes and snacks.